meirelesff/rscielo/README.md

 #### Scraping journal metrics

-`rscielo` also provides functions to scrape and report publication and citation counts of a journal:
+`rscielo` contains functions to scrape and report publication and citation counts of a journal:

 ``` r